michaelahwales/CISC813-project-group-14/README.md

         (workEvent)
         (tendAnimalEvent)
         (playEvent)
         (repairEvent)

+All of these events are available in the problem_1 and problem_2 problem files, any event which the user would like to occur in the output plan can be uncommented for use.

-and uses partial order planning forwards (POPF) planning to schedule actions in the village to trigger the requested events in a logical order for the entities and locations set up in the village problem
+The planner partial order planning forwards (POPF) planning to schedule actions in the village to trigger the requested events in a logical order for the entities and locations set up in the village problem file.

 Domain: